-- Outdated content and design
+Outdated content and design

-- Poor user experience
+Poor user experience

-- Lack of visual impact
+Lack of visual impact

-- Ineffective integration with other digital tools
+Ineffective integration with other digital tools

-- Inaccurate reflection of staff diversity
+Inaccurate reflection of staff diversity

-- A need to showcase current and past projects and awards
+A need to showcase current and past projects and awards

 Balancing vision with cost

-Working agile to meet deadline
+Working agile to meet deadlines

 Streamlining content with integrations

-Kapitol used several other digital applications for different areas of the business, such as LiveHire for recruitment and EstimateOne for tenders).
+These apps were critical to different areas of the business (such as LiveHire for recruitment and EstimateOne for tenders).
 To make this happen, we consulted with Kapitol and the web development team to ensure the relevant plug-ins would appear clean upon launch, and that the flow of content made sense (there was no duplication or complication of design).